 - Preheat oven to 400°.

-- Butter a 9×13 baking or casserole dish and set aside.
+- Butter or spray a 9×13 baking or casserole dish with baking spray and set aside.

 - Bring a large pot of water to boil.
-Heavily salt water and cook pasta according to package directions but reduce the cooking time by about 25%.
+Heavily salt water and cook pasta according to package directions but reduce the cooking time by about 25%.1 lb cavatappi, fusilli or rotini pasta

 - Drain pasta in a colander and set aside.